Kanye West presidential campaigns: Results

-West received 66,641 votes in the 12 states he had ballot access in, receiving an average of 0.32%; West received the most votes in the state of Tennessee, where he won 10,256 votes, however percentage-wise, West's best state was in Utah, where he received 0.48%.
+West received 66,641 votes in the 12 states he had ballot access in, receiving an average of 0.32%; West received the most votes in the state of Tennessee, where he won 10,256 votes.
+However, percentage-wise, West's best state was in Utah, where he received 0.48%.
 Additionally, he received 5,072 write-in votes from various states.
+(Note: Attributed to multiple sources:)